augustusrollin/detecting-kidney-cancer/README.md

 ```

 ## Details to evaluate the model
 The evaluation of the model bassically displays data to show how accurate the training was.
-It will create confusion matrices and show the overall percentages of the output.
-In order to train the model run the following command:
+It will create confusion matrices
+classification, an ROC Curve and AUC, Loss and Accuracy curves, and classify everything.In order to train the model run the following command:
 ```zsh
 make evaluate
 ```